01 Sep 2021

 Planning your agenda

 Focus on the solutions more than the problems.
-Friends of the Earth's net-zero plan will help your group prioritise the type of actions you want to do.
+Friends of the Earth's Climate Action Plan for government will help your group prioritise the type of actions you want to do.

 Find more help and ideas on our Climate Action resource hub.